src-its/help-content/markdown/chkdsk.md

 When you use this command, Check Disk performs an analysis of the disk and then repairs any errors it finds, provided that the disk isn’t in use.

-`chkdsk /r` ' means that you are automatically using CHKDSK /R /F. The /R mean that everything that /F does is done as well as anything extra that /R does.
+`chkdsk /r` locates bad sectors and recovers readable information.
+It implies `/p`, meaning that you are automatically using CHKDSK /R /F. The /R mean that everything that /F does is done as well as anything extra that /R does.
 Since everything that it does has already been accounted for, there is no reason to use the /F at all.

 Scheduling a scan for an active drive

 The disk must be locked to operate chkdsk.
-If the disk is in use, Check Disk displays a prompt that asks whether you want to schedule the disk to be checked the next time you restart the system.
+If the disk is in use, `Check Disk displays a prompt that asks whether you want to schedule the disk to be checked the next time you restart the system.

 Click or type Yes to schedule this check.